ZA

 - Letter of Executorship: formal authority for an executor to act in a standard estate.

-- Letter of Authority: authority used in smaller estates (a streamlined route).
+- Letter of Authority: authority used in smaller estates through a streamlined route.

 - Intestacy: dying without a valid will; distribution follows intestate rules.

-- Liquidation & Distribution account: the “estate statement” showing assets, debts, and how the estate will be distributed (a key milestone in many estates).
+- Liquidation & Distribution account: the estate statement showing assets, debts, and proposed distribution.

-Bottom line: Most institutions move when you can show: ID + relationship proof + the correct letter (Executorship/Authority).
+Bottom line: Most institutions move when you can show: ID + relationship proof + the correct letter.

 The Master’s Office and the two letters: what they are and why they matter